angelonardone/GxBitcoinWallet/README.md

 # GxBitcoinWallet

-Firs clon it in your local machine with
+First clone it in your local machine with

 git clone https://github.com/angelonardone/GxBitcoinWallet